thorstenhater/nmlcc/README.md

 ### Options

-`--super-mechanisms`
-try to produce combined ion-channels per segment group while inlining all parameters.
+- `--super-mechanisms`: try to produce combined ion-channels per segment group while inlining all parameters.
 Can give a \~20-30% speed boost depending on your problem.

 # Current Limitations